florence/cover/README.md

 ## How to install

-Install via `raco pkg install cover`.
-To install for development, checkout the repository, `cd` into the new directory and run `raco pkg install`.
+Install via `raco pkg install cover`, or from the `"File" -> "Install Package..."` menu in DrRacket.

 ## Basic Usage